rian39/notes/foucault_archaeology.md

 What archaeology tries to describe is not the specific structure of science, but the very different domain of _knowledge_ 195

 because of a gradient that no doubt characterizes our cultures, discursive formations are constantly becoming epistemologized.
 195

+There is perhaps only one science for which one can neither distinguish these different thresholds, nor describe a similar set of shifts : mathematics, the only discursive practice to have crossed at one and the same time the thresholds of positivity, epistemologization, scientificity, and formaliza­ tion.
+The very possibility of its existence implied that which, in all other sciences, remains dispersed throughout history, should be given at the outset : its original positivity was to constitute an already formalized discursive practice (even if other formalizations were to be used later) .188